 iii.
 Assessment of National Implications of new POPs

 3. International Cooperation Wing, Ministry of Climate Change is implementing a project titled “Development of Minamata Initial Assessment in Pakistan” with the United Nations Environment Programme (UNEP).
-This project is funded by Global Environment Facility (GEF) and will close in March, 2017.
 The main objectives of this project are as under:-

 i.
 Strengthening the baselines on mercury management.

 iii.
 Piloting of sectoral action plans as a follow up of prioritization, including indicative sampling.